andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Access control is another example - of course it is important but delineation of models particularly multiple models of the same entity in their own bounded context and operated on by corresponding actors provides out of the box access control at the very basic level.

+NEAR ENEMY: @gaythu-rajan - can you add this (it looks like its called out earlier in the slide.
+It actually seems like there is too...)

 ---

 ### Splits vs Silos [GT]

+@gaythu-rajan pull this slide to the place where @andrew talks about independent teams

 One of the teams were dying to split off and be able to do things on their own.
 This new-found freedom was even more dangerous as there was the risk of the models diverging irrevocably.
 There was a need to distinguish this from the freedom to work independantly make changes, release and operate.